-In response to the growing demand for electricity and in support for EEHC's plan to expand the existing electricity infrastructure of power stations, substations and interconnecting lines/cables, the European Investment Bank (EIB) is funding the construction of several substations in cooperation with the EETC.
+In response to the growing demand for electricity and in support for EEHC's plan to expand the existing electricity infrastructure of power stations, substations and interconnecting lines/cables, the European Investment Bank (EIB) is funding the construction of several substations and interconnecting lines in cooperation with the EETC.

-In line with EIB environmental and social standards, EETC is committed to carrying out an Environmental and Social Impact Assessment (ESIA) for construction of 10th Ramadan substation and it's interconnecting Over Head Transmission Lines (OHTLs) to different existing substations.
+In line with EIB environmental and social standards, EETC is committed to carrying out an ESIA of the 6th of October Substation and its interconnecting OHTL to different existing substations.
 In principle a Resettlement Action Plan (RAP) should be prepared for the components of the project where persons, communities, lands and economical activities are affected.

 The Resettlement Policy Framework (RPF) should the project activities trigger Egyptian legislations and/or EIB instruments relevant to resettlement.
-In this stage The consultant prepared the RPF, and The RAP study will be prepared when all the data required are available.
+In this stage the consultant prepared the RPF, and The RAP study will be prepared when all the data required are available.
 The RPF could be considered as a preparation phase to prepare the RAP (identification of related legislation and procedures of compensation of the eventual involuntary resettlement)

-EcoConServ environmental services (hereinafter referred to as 'the consultant') has been contracted to carry out the ESIA study and RAP in accordance with national legislations as well as EIB standards.
+EcoConServ environmental services (hereinafter referred to as 'the consultant') has been contracted to carry out the ESIA study and RPF in accordance with national legislations as well as EIB standards.

-1.1.2 Project Overview
+1.1.2 Project Components